 My father was not an organic farmer.
 He watched with ‘interest’ as I stopped using sprays and fertiliser.
-He still worries about the weeds but the change that he really noticed was the butterflies.
+He always worried about the weeds but the change that he really noticed was the butterflies.
 Insects have thrived since we went organic, especially the butterflies.
 They are drawn to the red clover that we plant for soil fertility.

 As they feed on the flowers they fill the farm with colour and movement.
 When the white clover flowers it can be quite alarming to walk through.
 Every step disturbs a cloud of bees.
 Fortunately they are well fed – too sleepy to be alarmed.